jonathanbratt/RBERT/README.md

 ### Windows

-The current CRAN version of reticulate (1.13) evidently causes some issues with the tensorflow installation.
+The current CRAN version of reticulate (1.13) causes some issues with the tensorflow installation.
 Rebooting your machine after installing Anaconda seems to fix this issue, or upgrade to the development version of reticulate.

 ``` r
 devtools::install_github("rstudio/reticulate")